-You'll write an interpretive essay: a response to your choice of nonwritten artistic depictions of the ancient Roman world, including sculpture, painting, performance, or film, comparing the history that's come down to us with how it has been represented.
+You'll write an interpretive essay: a response to your choice of nonwritten artistic depictions of gender in the ancient world, including sculpture, painting, performance, or film, comparing the history that's come down to us with how it has been represented.
 Details are on the Essays page.